 Section 341 of the Bankruptcy code requires all debtors seeking relief under the bankruptcy code appear at the meeting and be subject to examination.
 This means you are required to appear and answer questions about your bankruptcy case.

 You don’t need to panic though.
 While the meeting is called the Meeting of “Creditors” it is very unlikely any creditors will be there.
-The meeting is also limited in scope, so IF there are any creditors they are also limited to asking you questions about your income, assets and liability’s.
+The meeting is also limited in scope, so IF there are any creditors they are also limited to asking you questions about your income, assets and liabilities.

 The 341 meeting is presided over by your case’s Trustee.
 He/she will ask you questions to confirm the information in your petition.
 A list of common questions is below.
-He will verify your identity via your photo ID and social security card.
+He/she will verify your identity via your photo ID and social security card.

 Common 341 Meeting Questions